isorna/dropcommander/docs/en/dfc/scenarios/scenery.md

 Each Scenario will define exactly where scoring scenery should be placed.
 In addition, most Scenarios will define a rough amount of additional scenery (Debris Fields, Planetary Rings etc) that you should use.

 Sometimes, the placement of these will be defined precisely.
-At other times, the Scenario will require Debris Fields to be 'evenly spaced'.
+At other times, the Scenario will require Debris Fields to be ’evenly spaced’.
 When the Scenario asks for this, you should stick to the following guidelines:

 * No part of any Debris Field should be placed within 6" of any board edge, Space Station, Cluster or any other Debris Field.
 * There should be roughly the same quantity of Debris Fields within each table quarter.